MKTCLounge/MKTCLounge.github.io/index.md

 B. Players who consistently cause disruptions in matches such as trolling, targeting specific players, inting etc. will receive a 7 days mute, and may receive increased punishment on repeated instances.

 i.
-It will not be considered trolling by allowing all drivers to be used with their respective abilities incluiding item+ (Lucky Seven, Bob-omb Cannon, Super Bell, Super Leaf, Bowser's Shell, Bubble, Hammer for example).​
+It will not be considered trolling by allowing all drivers to be used with their respective abilities including item+ (Lucky Seven, Bob-omb Cannon, Super Bell, Super Leaf, Bowser's Shell, Bubble, Hammer for example).​

 C. Players who consistently engage in toxic behavior will receive 3 days of mute, and may receive increased punishment on repeated instances.

-D. Any NSFW content in the server will be promptly deleted and the user that posts it will receive 7 days mute.
+D. Any NSFW content in the server will be promptly deleted and the user that posts it will receive mute.
 Depending of the content, the person will be ban from this server without further notice.

 E. Using, sending or reacting with racist emojis will receive 7 days of mute.